-FORM 20-F (Mark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE \times ACT OF 1934 For the fiscal year ended December 31, 2019 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES П EXCHANGE ACT OF 1934 Date of event requiring this shell company report Commission file number 001-33283 EUROSEAS LTD. (Exact name of Registrant as specified in its charter) (Translation of Registrant's name into English) Marshall Islands (Jurisdiction of incorporation or organization) 4 Messogiou & Evropis Street, 151 24 Maroussi Greece (Address of principal executive offices) Tasos Aslidis, Tel: (908) 301-9091, euroseas@euroseas.gr, Euroseas Ltd. c/o Tasos Aslidis, 11 Canterbury Lane, Watchung, NJ 07069 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common shares, \$0.03 ESEA Nasdaq Capital Market par value Securities registered or to be registered pursuant to Section 12(g) of the Act:
+FORM 20-F (Ma ark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 \boxtimes OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report Commission file number 001-33283 EUROSEAS LTD. (Exact name of Registrant as specified in its charter) Not applicable (Translation of Registrant's name into English) Republic of the Marshall Islands (Jurisdiction of incorporation or organization) 4 Messogiou & Evropis Street, 151 24 Maroussi Greece (Address of principal executive offices) Tasos Aslidis, Tel: (908) 301-9091, euroseas@euroseas.gr , Euroseas Ltd. c/o Tasos Aslidis, 11 Canterbury Lane, Watchung, NJ 07069 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Se curities registered or to be registered pursuant to Section 12(b) of the Act: C Title of each class ommon shares, \$0.03 par value Trading Symbol(s) Name of each exchange on which registered Nasdaq Capital Market

+Securities registered or to be registered pursuant to Section 12(g) of the Act: